Charterhouse Guide: Reviews, Rankings, Fees and More

 - 2022 A-Level Results: 62% A*/A

 With Christian values as the foundation of Charterhouse education, pupils are guided to lead fulfilled and purposeful lives through an all-round education.
 The institution aims to provide a balance of a focused academic curriculum and a vibrant school life with plenty of opportunities in the fields of art, music, linguistics, sports and sciences.

 The 250-acre campus of Charterhouse is nestled in the prestigious town of Godalming.
 The historic architectural structures and cultivated fields are just an hour away from central London and 50 minutes away from both Heathrow and Gatwick airports.
 With international pupils from over 46 countries, Charterhouse creates a highly diverse learning experience.

 The curriculum at Charterhouse follows the normal path to (I)GCSE in Year 11 followed by a choice of A Level courses or IB Diploma Programme in the Sixth Form.
-The courses/programs are as follows:
+The courses and programmes are as follows: